safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

 ### getAddress

-Returns the address of the current Safe Proxy contract.
+Returns the address of the current SafeProxy contract.

 ```js
 const address = safeSdk.getAddress()